petergeoghegan/pg_hexedit/README.md

 (which is to install wxHexEditor).
 You probably won't need to actually install the pg_hexedit executables you just built.
-(You'll probably only ever use pg_hexedit through the convenience bash scripts, which are designed to be run from the pg_hexedit source directory directly.)
+(You'll probably only ever use pg_hexedit through the convenience bash scripts, which are designed to be run from the pg_hexedit source directory directly.
+The convenience scripts expect to find the pg_hexedit frontend program in the current working directory.)

 If you really want to install the pg_hexedit frontend utility programs, you can do so in the usual way: